From Self-Hate to Compassion

 Each of us has our own measure of pain.
 Sometimes the pain we suffer is great and obvious; sometimes it is subtle.
-Our pain can reflect the coldness of our families, the trauma of our parents, the stultifying influence of much modern education and media, the difficulties of being a man or a woman.
+Our pain can reflect the coldness of our families, the trauma of our parents, the stultifying influence of modern society.
 As a result, we often feel that we have been cast out.
 To survive we have to cover our heart, build up a layer of clay, and defend ourselves.
 We lose the belief that we are worthy of love.

 The mystic Simone Weil tells us, “The danger is not that the soul should doubt whether there is any bread, but that, by a lie, it should persuade itself that it is not hungry.”
 Compassion reminds us that we do belong, as surely as we have been lost.